+0 to 2.
 For children younger than 18 months, avoid use of screen media other than video-chatting.
 Parents of children 18 to 24 months of age who want to introduce digital media should choose high-quality programming, and watch it with their children to help them understand what they're seeing.

-For children ages 2 to 5 years, limit screen use to 1 hour per day of high-quality programs.
+2 to 5.
+For children 2 to 5, limit screen use to 1 hour per day of high-quality programs.
 Parents should co-view media with children to help them understand what they are seeing and apply it to the world around them.

 Designate media-free times together, such as dinner or driving, as well as media-free locations at home, such as bedrooms.